setms/book/docs/requirements/digest/management.md

 requirement changes.
 The process should include a "fast path" to ensure that low-risk, low-investment change requests don't get bogged down in bureaucracy.

-Capture the change control process in a policy before changes arrive.
+Capture the change control process in a **change control policy** before changes arrive.
 The policy describes the lifecycle of a change request and the roles involved.

 The **Change Control Board** (CCB) executes the policy by accepting or rejecting changes.
 They assess change requests (see impact analysis below), make decisions, and see to implementation and verification of approved changes.